TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 ## Deliverables

-At the end of this assignment, you will be turning in a word doc containing the following:
+At the end of this assignment, you will be turning in a Word doc containing the following:

 **TASK 1** <br>
 - The output of the following bash commands: